primesearch/mfakto/README.txt

   results when multiple factors are found in the same class.
 See the above "Supported GPUs" section for details.

-- mfakto does not support Intel HD Graphics on macOS Due to buggy drivers shipped with macOS, mfakto presently does not work with Intel HD Graphics.
-Unless Apple fixes the issue, Intel integrated GPUs may not be supported in the foreseeable future.
+- self-tests are known to fail on Intel HD Graphics on older macOS versions;
+  the exact list has not been determined.
+However, tests have shown that macOS Ventura does not have this issue.

 ##################
 # 4.1 Non-issues #